(in no particular order)

 I just recently found OldMotors—a colleague of mine referenced their Fuego article.

-Bring a Trailer auctions many eighties cars.
+Bring a Trailer auctions many eighties cars and trucks.

 Make or model specific sites that often have good content about eighties cars include: